Wednesday, 4 April 2012

 Opposite the hospital in Limoux is a whole block of houses about to be demolished.

 Literally a whole block.
-Like a miniature section of New York, well, not at all like that, but the block thing struck me.
 A game of monopoly—sorry, you lost, I'll just sweep away all these little buildings.

-The demolition people, or someone? the mayor perhaps in some weird reverse non-opening event—I declare these buildings to be well and truly . . . closed.
+Perhaps the mayor will show up in some weird reverse non-opening event—I declare these buildings to be well and truly . . . closed.

 I shall document the destruction and watch the gleaming new car park or whatever it is rise from the dust.